Rahimuddin Khan: Development

 consolidated the then-contentious integration of Gwadar into Balochistan, notified as a district in 1977.
 Despite opposition from finance minister Ghulam Ishaq Khan, Rahimuddin heavily promoted large-scale manufacturing and investment in infrastructure, leading to provincial GDP growth rising to the highest in Balochistan's history.
 Addressing the province's literacy rate, the lowest in the country, he administered the freeing up of resources towards education, created girls' incentive programs, and had several girls' schools built in Dera Bugti District.
 He also oversaw the construction of nuclear test sites in Chaghai where tests were conducted in 1998.

-Containment of Afghan refugees

-During the Soviet–Afghan War, the Zia regime began aiding the anti-communist Afghan mujahideen.
-Millions of Afghan refugees, believed to be the largest refugee population in the world, crossed over the border into Balochistan and Khyber Pakhtunkhwa.
-Under Zia and General Fazle Haq in KP, heroin and weaponry freely entered with the mujahideen.
-In Balochistan however, Khan detained the mujahideen in barbed wire military camps and seized their arms.
-Several fighters were allegedly transported back into Afghanistan by force, criticized by Pakistani human rights agencies.
-He also restricted refugees to civilian encampments during the war.
-Pakistan's Balochistan policy became highly unpopular in the eyes of Afghans, but drugs and weapons remained low in the province while becoming widespread in Khyber Pakhtunkhwa.

 Al-Zulfikar hijacking

 In March 1981, the militant group Al-Zulfikar, led by Murtaza Bhutto, hijacked a Pakistan International Airlines airplane from Karachi to Kabul, and shot and killed passenger Captain Tariq Rahim, mistakenly believing him to be the son of General Rahimuddin Khan.
 The decision to kill Rahim was taken after Murtaza Bhutto consulted KHAD chief Mohammad Najibullah.